roachhd/lanyon/_posts/2014-12-08-web101-week1-review.md

 ---
 layout: post
 title: Notes M:1 T:1-1.1
-categories: [WEB101, notes, Module 1]
+categories: [Notes]
-description: "Whats in a name?
+description: "What's in a name?
 Thinking about the Internet and webpresence."
 share: true
 comments: true
 ---